After your device has been added, you can modify the settings of each enrolled device individually.

 Additional resolutions for quad view panoramic or fisheye panoramic are displayed when modifying a panoramic camera.

 - Click Clients and then, from the Number of devices column, click the client account that the device is added to.

-On the client's Devices page, click the NAS volume and
+On the client's Devices page, click the camera and then set the

 - The name of your device, as identified on the customer’s Devices page.
 If there are many devices, enter a name that is easy to recognize and find.